tinohyttinen/tinohyttinen.github.io/README.md

 * Calculus
     * A professor, Has no hair, Often wears green

 * Castafiore
     * An opera singer, Has white hair, Is possibly mentally unwell

- 1. Cute the cheese
+1. Cut the cheese
     * Make sure that the cheese is cut into little triangles.
+    * Make sure to be careful with the knife.

 2. Slice the tomatoes
     * Be careful when holding the knife.
     * For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.

                       Paragraphs

-We pictured the meek mild creatures where
-They dwelt in their strawy pen,
+We pictured the meek mild creatures where They dwelt in
-Nor did it occur to one of us there
+their strawy pen, Nor did it occur to one of us there To doubt
-To doubt they were kneeling then.
+they were kneeling then.

 1. Crack the eggs over a bowl.

    Now, you're going to want to crack the eggs in such a way
    that you don't make a mess.

    If you _do_ make a mess, use a towel to clean it up!

 2. Pour a gallon of milk in to the bowl.

    Basically, take the same guidance as above: don't be messy,
    but if you are, clean it up!